cstubben/bsve/README.md

 sapply(x2$result,  "[[", "title")
 ```

-The pubdates can be converted using as.POSIXct.
+The pubdates can be converted using `as.POSIXct`.

 ```
 sapply(x2$result,  "[[", "pubdate")